backstage/backstage/docs/deployment/k8s.md

       storage: 2G
 ```

-This file contains definitions for two different kinds, separate by a line with
+This file contains definitions for two different kinds, separated by a line with
 a triple dash.
 This syntax is helpful if you want to consolidate related
 Kubernetes definitions in a single file and apply them at the same time.